 Sadly, Mansur was tortured and executed.
-However, like Jesus, he was completely free of ego and conditioning before his physical death, which is why his poetry and light was intense during his final hours.
+However, like Jesus, he was completely free of ego and conditioning before his physical death, which is why his poetry and light were intense during his final hours.

 Only the Being can say, “I Am.”
 The Being is divine love, the intelligence of all creation, of all the cosmos.
 But we can become vehicles of Allah when working in Alchemy, the chemistry of God, which is the perfect matrimony.
 This is how we can fortify compassion and eliminate many defects from our nature, so that our consciousness irradiates with selflessness and abundance.

 The Sufi-Christian mystic poet known as Kahlil Gibran spoke beautifully about the sexual nature of divine love in his book The Prophet.
 Even the name of this poet deserves reflection, since Hillel in Hebrew means “Praised or Glorified One,” a reference to the star of dawn, Lucifer, the sexual potency.
 Gibran reminds us of the Rune Gibur, the swastika or cross in motion, emblem of sexual alchemy, whereby the energies of sex inflame and illuminate the chakras of the body, causing them to spin as the swastika in movement.
 The cross is also a sexual symbol representing the vertical phallus and the horizontal uterus.
-This forms Gibur, the strength and chastity of God, known as Aun in Hebrew: Gibur-Aun., Gibran.
+This forms Gibur, the strength and chastity of God, known as Aun in Hebrew: Gibur-Aun, Gibran.

 The following quotation is from the chapter “On Love.”
 I will provide some comments in between the lines to provide understanding, since this poet is a great Kabbalist and psychologist of the Sufi tradition.